 Who Prequalification Of Medicines Programme

-The Collaborative Registration Procedure (CRP) for WHO-prequalified products is one of the registration pathways that applicants can utilise when submitting applications for registration.
+The Collaborative Registration Procedure (CRP) for WHO-prequalified products is one of the registration pathways that applicants can utilise when submitting registration applications.
 The link below directs interested parties to the WHO website for more information on the procedure: https://extranet.who.int/prequal/content/collaborative-registration-faster-registration

 To qualify for an Emergency Assessment Pathway (EAP), the use of the product must meet the following criteria:

 Products meeting the criteria will be prioritised for assessment.
 Screening and assessment will be conducted simultaneously.
-The assessment will be conducted in accordance with the WHO Emergency Use Listing procedure and BoMRA registration guidelines
+The assessment will be conducted by the WHO Emergency Use Listing procedure and BoMRA registration guidelines.

 Applicants should consult BoMRA to confirm eligibility and for applicable fees/ payment arrangements for EAP products.